-- request information from a PSP to verify compliance with the RPAA; - request information from an individual or entity to determine whether the individual or entity is a PSP; - direct a special audit of a PSP for the purposes of verifying compliance, at the cost of the PSP; - enter into a compliance agreement with a PSP for the purpose of implementing any measure designed to further compliance with the RPAA; and - designate "authorized persons" that, for the purpose of verifying compliance, can enter into a place of business and use any computer system in order to examine records and inquire into the business and affairs of PSPs, subject to a requirement to obtain a warrant to enter a place of business that is located in a residence.
+- request information from a PSP to verify compliance with the RPAA; - request information from an individual or entity to determine whether the individual or entity is a PSP; - direct a special audit of a PSP for the purposes of verifying compliance, at the PSP's expense; - enter into a compliance agreement with a PSP for the purpose of implementing any measure designed to further compliance with the RPAA by the PSP; and - designate "authorized persons" who, for the purpose of verifying compliance, can enter into a place of business and use any computer system to examine records and inquire into the business and affairs of a PSP, subject to a requirement to obtain a warrant to enter a place of business that is located in a residence ("dwelling-house").

-Similarly, sections 72 to 75 provide that the minister can designate "authorized persons" to examine records and inquire into the business and affairs of PSPs for purposes related to verifying compliance with an undertaking or condition of registration.
+Similarly, sections 72 to 75 provide that the Minister of Finance can designate "authorized persons" to examine records and inquire into the business and affairs of persons or entities for purposes related to verifying compliance with an undertaking provided under section 42 or condition of registration pursuant to section 43.

-With respect to penalties, section 76 states that contraventions of the RPAA are considered violations that are liable to prescribed administrative monetary penalties, and that the purpose of the penalty is to promote compliance with the RPAA and not to punish.
+Section 76 states that contraventions of the RPAA are considered violations that are liable to prescribed administrative monetary penalties and that the purpose of the penalty is to promote compliance with the RPAA and not to punish.

 Of note, sections 76(2) and 76(3) provide that the Bank can issue and serve a notice of violation if the Bank believes a PSP or other individual or entity has committed a violation.
-However, with a PSP, the Bank can also issue and serve a notice of violation with an offer to reduce the penalty by half if the PSP enters into a compliance agreement with the Bank.
-Sections 77 to 83 set out the procedures for paying the reduced penalty and the terms of the compliance agreement.
+However, in the case of a PSP, the Bank can instead issue and serve a notice of violation with an offer to reduce the penalty by half if the PSP enters into a compliance agreement with the Bank.
+Sections 77 to 83 set out the procedures for paying the reduced penalty and the terms of the compliance agreement, as well as procedures to be followed in the event of non-payment of the administrative monetary penalty or a refusal to comply with the terms of a compliance agreement.

 Section 94 provides that if the Governor of the Bank is of the opinion that a PSP is committing or about to commit an act that could have a "significant adverse impact" on an individual or entity, the Governor can issue a compliance order that directs the PSP to refrain from committing the act and to perform any acts necessary to remedy the situation, subject to a requirement to allow the PSP to make representations prior to issuing the order.
-If the Governor thinks that the length of time required for making representations might be prejudicial to the public interest, a 30-day temporary compliance order can be issued.
+If the Governor thinks that the length of time required for making representations might be prejudicial to the public interest, a temporary compliance order valid for a maximum of 30-days can be issued.

-Section 96 provides similar powers to the minister to issue a compliance order for national security concerns.
+Section 96 provides similar powers to the minister to issue a compliance order for national security reasons.

-2.4.8.7 Part 6 - Assessment Fees
+2.4.7.7 Part 6: Assessment Fees

-With respect to assessment fees, section 99 indicates that the Bank must ascertain, by 30 September of every year, its total expenses incurred in the previous calendar year for administration of the RPAA and deduct from that amount any registration fees paid to it in that preceding calendar year.
+With respect to assessment fees, section 99 of the RPAA stipulates that the Bank must ascertain, by 30 September of each year, its total expenses incurred in the previous calendar year for its administration of the Act and deduct from that amount any registration fees paid to it in that preceding calendar year.
 A portion of any remaining amount is to be assessed against each registered PSP, in the prescribed manner.
 The Bank can also prepare an interim assessment fee against any registered PSP.

-Section 100 indicates that the Bank may ask a registered PSP to provide information that the Bank considers necessary to calculate assessment or interim assessment fees.
+Section 100 provides that the Bank may ask a registered PSP to provide information, within the prescribed period, that the Bank considers necessary to calculate assessment or interim assessment fees.

-2.4.8.8 Part 7 - Regulations
+2.4.7.8 Part 7: Regulations